eboraks/icognition-backend/frontend/README.md

 ### Option 1: Disable Authentication (Recommended for Development)

 1. Set `DISABLE_AUTH=true` in your backend `.env` file
-2. Use `yarn local` to start the frontend
+2. Use `npm run local` to start the frontend
 3. No Firebase configuration needed

 ### Option 2: Enable Firebase Authentication